 My name is Asa Sanderson.
 I’m from Winchester, Hampshire and I started playing football aged four.
 At youth level, I played for Bournemouth Football Club, helping the team to win the Dorset Youth League Championship and Dorset Cup.
-Whilst at University I captained the football team where I also began coaching.
+Whilst at University I captained the football team where I began coaching.
 During this time, I also coached four-to-14 year olds at Stoke City and Southampton Football Club.
 After completing my degree, I moved on to manage sports academies at Winchester College and Richmond College.
 I have always enjoyed coaching sports alongside my career in education management and consultancy where I fulfilled quality improvement and teacher training roles.
 My career highlights have been to work with the Under 18s and Under 16s teams at Tottenham Hotspur Football, delivering coach education workshops for Arsenal Football Club internationally and to have coached current England captain Harry Kane.
 I feel extremely fortunate that HeadStart International School has provided me with the opportunity to work in a position I thoroughly enjoy from the moment each school day begins.
 Managing the boys and girls Football Academy allows me to live an active lifestyle and work with an excellent group of people whilst fulfilling a purpose I am truly passionate about; Supporting, developing and improving young people to provide them with the skills they need to succeed on their journey throughout life.

 Girls and boys football academy sessions are on Wednesday and Friday from 3.30 to 5.00pm (all girls are welcome).
 All players to wear shin pads.